miute/icupy/README.md

     ```

     Optionally, the CMake environment variables are available.
-    e.g., Using the Ninja build system:
+    For example, using the Ninja build system:

     ```bash
     CMAKE_GENERATOR=Ninja pip install icupy